jdegand/link-sharing-app-frontend/README.md

 - Ultimately, the mapping may not matter if I build a `DTO` object to send back the necessary info for the `preview` component.
 You can query the database for the required objects and build a DTO that eliminates the need for multiple API requests in the frontend.
 - `markAllAsTouched` -> good to use to show inline form errors ?
 - Prime Ng does not have a `Clipboard` component.
 [Angular Material CDK](https://material.angular.io/cdk/clipboard/overview) has a clipboard directive.
 In lieu of adding that dependency, I have looked into using the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API).
 The clipboard API can be blocked by the [Permissions API](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API) if you don't use the clipboard API in conjunction with a user click.
+- Using binding, you can sanitize (albeit not fully (hrefs are still displayed)) DOM input.
+The profile image is `base64` and I did not sanitize it.
+I used `src="data:{{userInfo.profile.fileType}};base64,{{userInfo.profile.img}}"` inside the `img` tag.
+I could not bind the image value to `[src]` because the type of `img` was `File`.
+I needed to change it to `string` for the binding to work.
+I duplicated `UserInfoDto` into `Preview` and created a separate `ProfileDto` with `img` being set to `string`.
+This is a marginal improvement.
+If you were to inject and use `DomSanitizer`, I think it might be best to construct the string separately and save the sanitized output to another variable that you would use in the template.

 ## Continued Development